Welcome to my Candy Crack app review.

 An Amazon/Cash app starts at $50 and goes up to $200.

-You have required 50 million coins for the lowest option, and for the highest option, 200 million of these coins is needed.
+You have required 50 million coins for the lowest option, and for the highest option, 200 million of these coins are needed.

 Important Details To Know About Candy Crack